truonghm/resume/README.md

 What to Modify
 --------------
+You can change folders or file naming in `config.yaml`.
+The names used in the README are the default values.
 You can change any of the YAML files in the `inputs` directory.
-If you want to change folders or file naming, change `config.yaml`.
 The image file in `img`, should you be using one, also needs to change.
 Finally, take a look at the `templates` directory to see if you want to edit anything.

+The main résumé is in `resume.yaml`.
-Currently, you can `!include` different YAML files in `resume.yaml` to change the order of the sections, but that might change in the future. `style.yaml` defines the style of the résumé, and `publications.yaml` should contain all the publications you want to show.
+You can change the order of items in the `order` section.
+`publications.yaml` should contain all the publications you want to show.
 Finally, `businesses.yaml` should contain details about prospective employers.
+Each YAML file contains documentation showing which fields can be used and which are optional.

+A cover letter will be automatically generated for each business from `templates/latex/letter_body.tex`.
+Don't forget to edit that file.
-A cover letter will be generated from `templates/latex/letter_body.tex`, and all PDFs would be stored in the `outputs/cover_letters` directory, with each company having its own name.
+All the resulting PDFs will be named appropriately and stored in the `outputs/cover_letters` directory.

 ### Warnings
 1. Strings in `resume.yaml` should be LaTeX (though, the actual LaTeX formatting